 State Energy Office (SEO)

-OEP also stays abreast of national and state-level energy activities through active and engaged participation in the National Association of State Energy Officials (NASEO).
+OEP also stays abreast of national and state-level energy activities through participation in the National Association of State Energy Officials (NASEO).
 NASEO is a non-profit association for governor-designated energy officials from each of the 56 states and territories.
-NASEO facilitates peer learning among state energy officials, serves as an informational resource for state energy offices, and advocates for the interests of state energy offices to Congress and federal agencies.
-For more information on NASEO and its activities, click here.
+NASEO facilitates peer learning among state energy officials, serves as a resource for and about state energy offices, and advocates for the interests of state energy offices to Congress and federal agencies.
+For more information on NASEO and its activities, visit http://www.naseo.org.

 Photos courtesy of Pixabay.com and Storyblocks.com.